HerculesCRUE/ib-asio-docs-/01-Red_de_Ontologías_Hércules/ASIO_Red_de_Ontologias_Hercules.md

 Hence, besides being able to seamlessly *assimilate* these **Scientific domains** within the ASIO ontology through an *ad hoc*, vertical module, we have improved the Ministry's document in a number of ways:

-- processing and transforming it from an only-reading format (PDF), which would be categorised as simply [linked data](https://www.w3.org/DesignIssues/LinkedData.html) of low-quality or 1-star ("Available on the web (whatever format) *but with an open licence, to be Open Data*"), to a high-quality, or [5-star quality](https://www.w3.org/community/webize/2014/01/17/what-is-5-star-linked-data/), linked data format ("non-proprietary format (e.g. CSV instead of excel), open standards from W3C (RDF and SPARQL) to identify things and link your data to other people’s data to provide context").
+- processing and transforming it from an only-reading format (PDF), which would be categorized as simply [linked data](https://www.w3.org/DesignIssues/LinkedData.html) of low-quality or 1-star ("Available on the web (whatever format) *but with an open licence, to be Open Data*"), to a high-quality, or [5-star quality](https://www.w3.org/community/webize/2014/01/17/what-is-5-star-linked-data/), linked data format ("non-proprietary format (e.g. CSV instead of excel), open standards from W3C (RDF and SPARQL) to identify things and link your data to other people’s data to provide context").
-- exploiting the full possibilities of multiligualism provided by SKOS with the aim of internationalising and localising the dataset, understanding here *internationalising* and *localising* as the processes to design an IT resource as fully adaptable to different languages and regions without later having to reengineering or changing the code.
-This way, the language labels for the scientific domains, originally just in Spanish, have been adapted to a multilingual context which not only covers English as *lingua franca* but also three languages in contact with Spanish through land borders (Catalan, French and Portuguese) and a number of cooficial regional languages (the aforementioned Catalan but also Basque and Galician) and even some linguistic varieties with a certain recognition at regional level (Aragonese, Asturian, Occitan).
+- exploiting the full possibilities of multiligualism provided by SKOS with the aim of internationalizing and localizing the dataset, understanding here *internationalizing* and *localizing* as the processes to design an IT resource as fully adaptable to different languages and regions without later having to reengineering or changing the code.
+This way, the language labels for the scientific domains, originally just in Spanish, have been adapted to a multilingual context which not only covers English as *lingua franca* but also three languages in contact with Spanish through land borders (Catalan, French and Portuguese) and a number of coofficial regional languages (the aforementioned Catalan but also Basque and Galician) and even some linguistic varieties with a certain recognition at regional level (Aragonese, Asturian, Occitan).

-An graphical example of the preprocesse file corresponding to the first-level of the scientific domains can be seen here:
+An graphical example of the preprocessed file corresponding to the first-level of the scientific domains can be seen here:

 ![1st-example](./images/sc-do-1st.png)